How to Apply

 Make sure to submit your C3 application and all required materials by the deadline.
 C3 applicants do NOT have to submit a regular freshman or transfer application for admission.
 You only have to submit the C3 application.
 If you have international high school or college work, you will be required to submit a few additional materials.

 - Review our deadlines.
 Stay up to date with when to apply.
-The application will be available in March.
-The application, along with all supporting materials, will be due by June 1.
+The application for Fall 2020 will be available November 1, 2019.
+The application, along with all supporting materials, will be due by June 1, 2020.

 - Complete the Residency Determination Service (RDS) Form.
 The C3 program is available only to students who qualify as North Carolina residents for tuition purposes.
 Click to complete your RDS Form and obtain your Residency Certification Number (RCN).
 You will need your RCN on your C3 application.